I’m Martha Grimm Brady.

-I write to those of you who are fearful, afraid and even overwhelmed as you look toward the future.
+I write to those of you who are feeling alone, afraid, and even overwhelmed as you look toward the future.
 Many of you are older women.
 Some of you are like me and are caregivers as well.

-In 2015, two years after my husband and I had both retired and moved to AL, my husband Ron, had the first of four strokes.
+In 2015, two years after my husband and I both retired and moved to AL, my husband Ron, had the first of four strokes.
 By then, we had been married almost 50 years and lived in a variety of places in the US and Jamaica.